 Choosing a time of year to elope can be difficult when each season in North Carolina is so different!!
 In this blog post, I break down the specifics of each season including weather, average temperatures, road closures to be aware of, vendor availability, and my recommendations of the best places to elope during each season.

 Winter in Asheville lasts from December – February.
-Highs in the city are usually in the 40s and 50s.
 The higher elevation you go in the mountains, the colder it will get.
-The city will rarely get snowfall, trails on the parkway will usually be snow covered starting in January.
+The city will rarely get snowfall, but trails on the parkway will usually be snow covered starting in January.
 Parts of the parkway will be closed due to ice from November – late March.
-Click here to read my blog post: “5 Tips for a Flawless Winter Wedding”.

 Summer in Asheville lasts from June – August.
 Highs in the 80s, few days may go above 90.
 Nights will go down into the 60s.
 Sunny days and scattered afternoon thunderstorms.